 We have seen generations of patients from Holtsville, Farmingville, Ronkonkoma, Centereach, Selden, Medford, and beyond.

 Dr. Baio graduated with his Baccalaureate degree in Biology before going on to achieve his Doctorate in Physical Therapy in '06 at Seton Hall University.
 His passion for training athletes also led him to earn his certification as a Strength and Conditioning Specialist (C.S.C.S.) from the NSCA.
-He is currently on the NY state board of directors for the National Strength and Conditioning Association.

 When he's not helping patient's of all ages feel better, John loves to play ice hockey, walk/hike with his wife and two sons, or try new foods!